 I’m an avid sock knitter and almost never have empty sock-size needles.
 In fact, I keep half-finished socks in my purse, just in case I get stuck somewhere or have a few spare minutes.
 Knitting socks brings me joy.

 So you might be surprised to learn that I also have a drawer full of store-bought socks.
 Yup.
 Funky prints and gray athletic socks and wool hiking socks, too.
 There’s a reason for that.

-I get a lot of questions from people about the sock knitting.
+I get a lot of questions from people about all my sock knitting.
 One of the most common is this: are hand knit socks better than socks from the store?
 Well, yes and no.

 The answer, as in so many other things, depends on your priorities and needs.
 Let’s explore some of the factors that might affect whether you decide hand knit socks are better than store bought socks for you.

 And of course, if you decide after reading this that hand knit socks are your preference, be sure to check out my top 5 sock yarn recommendations.

 One of the first factors to consider is the sensitivity of your foot – but depending on what sensitivity you struggle with, this could cut either way!
 Let me explain.